abhijitmjj/DNA-structure-prediction/README.md

 We have also provided the `environment.yml` file for replicating our conda environment.
 If you do not intend to install all packages listed below separately, then you can create the environment from the environment.yml file:
 `conda env create -f environment.yml`

+# How do I run/test different models?

+For the ease of use, we have provided each model separately.
+Simply go to the **src** directory and run the Jupyter notebook to try out different approaches.